-The sine map iterates, cobweb and orbit diagrams where $x_n \in [-1, 1]$.
+The sine map iterates, cobweb and orbit diagrams where $x_n \in [-1, 1]$ .

 The dynamics of sine map is surprisingly similar to the dynamics of the logistic map.
 Mitchell J. Feigenbaum was one of the first researchers to discover the quantitative laws that are independent of unimodal map functions f.
 By that we mean that the algebraic form of f(x) is irrelevant, only its overall shape matters, i.e., unimodality.

-First published works on period doubling and related phenomena were authored by a Finnish mathematician Pekka Juhana Myrberg (1892-1976).
-The following slide shows these universal scaling law present in all unimodal maps.
+The following slide shows the scaling constants that are related to these universal laws that are present in all the unimodal maps: